MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-data-factory.md

     :::image type="content" source="media/copilot-fabric-data-factory/copilot-undo-action.png" alt-text="Screenshot showing the undo button." lightbox="media/copilot-fabric-data-factory/copilot-undo-action.png":::

-1. To leverage the power of Azure Open AI when creating or transforming your data, ask Copilot to create sample data by typing this text:
+1. To leverage the power of Azure OpenAI when creating or transforming your data, ask Copilot to create sample data by typing this text:

     ```Create a new query with sample data that lists all the Microsoft OS versions and the year they were released```